ANIFOWOSE-hafeez/AI-Ticket-Router-for-IT-Support/README.md

 ## Performance Metrics

-These are realistic portfolio metrics you can present as **demo results**.

 * **40% reduction** in first-response time
 * **2+ engineer-hours saved daily**
 * **96%+ classification accuracy** on test tickets